Play on balance bikes. Play games.

 There may be many reasons these questions arise, but the leading cause may simply be boredom.
-By encouraging play on balance bikes with your Kidvelo rider; it will be fun for them and also work on their balance skills.
+Encouraging play on balance bikes with your Kidvelo rider; becomes more fun for you both and improves their balance skills.
 Whether they are just beginning or have mastered balance these suggestions should help motivate your rider to get in the saddle.
-Also remember young children have a low patience threshold, so keep riding sessions short and interesting to start and always encourage and don’t show your frustrations.
+Also, remember young children have a low patience threshold, so keep riding sessions short and interesting to start and always encourage and don’t show your frustrations.

 This is a great way to get the youngest riders moving around and can be played anywhere.
 Keep moving your foot as they get close to running it over, but make sure you let them get you once in a while.
 Make it even more fun by rolling around on the floor in fake agony!
 The downside to this game is they may run over random feet when out for a ride.

 If you have a playdate with other balance bike riding kids this is an easy way for everyone to have fun.
 Pick one rider as “the leader”.
 Encourage the leader to speed up, slow down, ride in circles, and weave around objects.
 Every couple of minutes yell out the name of the new leader.
 This was a favourite at my house when riding with my kids.
-As your Kidvelo rider makes progress, add more advanced skills when you’re the leader: ride off a small curb, pop a wheelie, lead them in a figure eight, stand up, or encourage them to lift their feet up.
+As your Kidvelo rider progresses, add more advanced skills when you’re the leader: ride off a small curb, pop a wheelie, lead them in a figure of eight, stand up, or encourage them to lift their feet.

-This is an especially good one for kids hesitant to fully trust their balance skills.
+This is especially good for kids hesitant to fully trust their balance skills.
 Use chalk to draw two lines.
 The goal is to have both feet off the ground from one line to the next.
 Start with the lines relatively close to each other.
 As their balance abilities increase draw the lines further apart.
-I’ve also used this game to work on more advanced striding skills like; Use of the footpad on the Rookie 12” bike to learn to balance with feet up.
-Balance is truly being learnt in an easy fun way.
+I’ve also used this game to work on more advanced skills eg Use the footpad on the Rookie 12” bike to learn to balance with feet up.
+Balance is truly being learned in an easy fun way.

-In this game, you are the “stop light”.
+In this game, you are the “stoplight”.
 Stand about 15-20 feet away from your rider(s).
 When you face away yell, “Green Light”.
 The kids can ride towards you until you yell, “Red Light” and turn around.
-The goal is for them to stop before turn around.
-The first person to touch the you wins.
+The goal is for them to stop before turning around.
+The first person to touch you wins.
 The added benefit is that your rider will have it drilled into them to stop when you yell “Red Light” when they get too far ahead of you or you need them to stop!

-Secret is to ride with your child and Play games on balance bikes.
-Get out on your bike with your kids…these games may rekindle your own love of 2 wheeled adventure as well.
+The secret is riding with your child and Playing games on balance bikes.
+Get out on your bike with your kids…these games may rekindle your love of 2-wheeled adventure.
 Family adventures on bikes are free.
 Take a picnic.
 Look for wildlife.
-Plenty of drink and snacks and you have the perfect day out
+Plenty of drinks and snacks and you have the perfect day out